ArthurClemens/mod_scraper/README.md

 In this setup you have one "aggregator" page ("webshop") with connections to pages that have a property ``url`` ("product page") (see option 2).

+The connection can either be outgoing or incoming.

 ### Connected page